buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 ``ctx``
     This is an extension of the standard context that will be given to the templates.
     Use this to add content to the templates that is otherwise not available.

+    Alternatively, you can subclass MessageFormatter and override the :py:method`buildAdditionalContext` in order to grab more context from the data API.
+    :py:method`buildAdditionalContext` is given a master instance, and the ctx object, can modify the ctx object, and return a deferred.

 ``wantProperties``
     This parameter (defaults to True) will extend the content of the given ``build`` object with the Properties from the build.